naishasinha/workflow-demo/README.md

 **Workflow objective:** every time we try to make a change to the repository, we want to automatically run all tests in `code_test.py`

-**Daily Commit:** runs the cron functions within the workflows, enabling the `csv_code.py` script to run everyday at 10:06am
+**Daily Commit:** runs the cron functions within the workflows, enabling the `csv_code.py` script to run everyday at 10:06am <br>
+ERROR: Cron does not work as intended

 ***
 **Relevant Git/Terminal Commands:** <br>